bizzyvinci/cmc-api/README.md

 ```

 ### Passing parameters
-Some functions require parameters to send along with the request.
+You can pass parameters to send along with the request in each method.
 This can be passed in as keyword arguments.

 #### keyword arguments
 ```python